 The merger agreement also provides that if PartnerRe obtains a ruling, the surviving company will launch the exchange offer pursuant to which each of the preferred shareholders of the surviving company who tender their preferred shares will receive the exchange securities described in the section of this proxy statement titled Questions and Answers About the Merger and Special General Meeting What are the terms and conditions of the proposed exchange offer for the PartnerRe preferred shares?
-PartnerRe intends to request a ruling, but there can be no assurance that the IRS will grant one.
+PartnerRe requested a ruling on September 8, 2015, but there can be no assurance that the IRS will grant one.